-The Table below shows the aircraft types which produce the highest average L{ASmax} noise levels.
-It can be seen that for most of these the number of aircraft noise events is relatively small.
+Finally the table below shows the aircraft types which produce the highest average L{ASmax} noise levels.
+It can be seen that for most of these the number of aircraft noise events is very small, and several of them are overflights by helicopters and light aircraft, are therefore not from aircraft arriving or departing from Gatwick Airport, and are marked as [Non GAL] in the Table below.